SaganRitual/SKPlayground/Ingot/Documentation/UXScenarios.md

 type of joint, as described elsewhere in this document.
 1. *Vertex*: The Dashboard displays all the user-defined regions that include the vertex.
 Region definition is described elsewhere in this document.
-1. *Waypoint*: The Dashboard displays all the user-defined paths that include the waypoint.
-Path definition is described elsewhere in this document.

 ## Actions